-Non-Employee Director Compensation
+Fiscal Year 2023 Non-Employee Director Compensation

-In October 2021, we adopted a formal non-employee director compensation program upon the completion of our IPO.
+In October 2021, we adopted a formal non-employee director compensation program upon the completion of our IPO, which was further updated on March 14, 2023 as described below.
 Pursuant to this program, each non-employee director receives a mixture of equity and cash compensation.
+For fiscal year 2023, Mr. Friend and Mr. Nova waived their compensation.